michal-bures/konkr_data/ai-chatter/default.md

 > angered by dominance, not friendly
 - Oh man, this is getting out of hand...
 - Not gonna lie, you are making me nervous...
-- Oh wow, you've grown... a LOT.
+- Oh wow, you've grown...
+A LOT.
-- Damn... you're getting big.
+- Damn...
+You're getting big.
+- Easy there, cowboy.
+- I don't like where this is going...
+- Damn, how did you get so far ahead?
+- Doing quite good for yourself, aren't you?...

 > angered by dominance, friendly
+- I'm impressed and a bit worried if I'm honest.
 - Oh god.
 I mean hi friend!
 - Sure glad to be on your good side, haha.
 Ha...
 - H-hi?